majordomo-consulting/openride/README.md

 ## Usage

-Your admin panel is available at https://your.url/admin Update your Airtable as needed - changes are immediately reflected within your application
+Your admin panel is available at https://your.url/admin

+Update your Airtable as needed - changes are immediately reflected within your application

+Changing authentication from false to true in `/src/router/index.js` will add Firebase authentication to those pages

 ## Technologies & Attributions